Lutter-Dev/lucascouto.dev/README.md

-This is a Next.js project created to build my personal website.
-It serves both as my portfolio and as a personal blog where I'll share my professional experiences.
+This is a Next.js project created to build my personal website to showcase all the work I have done.

 ## Running locally